Lornavav/to-do-list/README.md

   * I logged into GitHub.
   * From the correct repository I selected the settings icon.
   * I selected 'pages' from the code and automation section on the left-hand side.
-  * From the 'build and deployment' section I selected 'Deploy from a branch'.
+  * From the 'Build and deployment' section I selected 'Deploy from a branch'.
-  * From the 'branch' section I selected 'main' from the branch drop down list.
+  * From the 'Branch' section I selected 'Main' from the branch drop down list.
   * I made sure that the /(root) folder was selected and pressed save.
   * I refreshed the page and underneath 'GitHub Pages' I could see the link to the live site.